Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: Interesting, you guys don’t look like feds to me.

-PLECK: Oh I joined pretty recently, maybe that's what it was.
-I was out on Rangus 6 and you know it was kinda boring and I just thought, I want some adventure!
-To get out..
+PLECK: Oh I joined pretty recently, maybe that’s what it is.
+I was out on Rangus VI and you know it was kinda boring and I just thought, I want some adventure!
+To get out…

 BORY: Wow, you’ve been to Rangus?